bottlerocket-os/bottlerocket/sources/api/README.md

 This usage is scoped to the keys that have changed, updating relevant config files and restarting affected services.
 See [thar-be-settings](thar-be-settings/) docs.

-### configured.target
+## Boot stages

+Bottlerocket's boot sequence includes three systemd targets:

+- `preconfigured.target`: this is the target where all the aforementioned services run.
+Once all the dynamically generated configurations are created, the system transitions to the next target
-This is a systemd target that depends on [settings-applier](#settings-applier) and represents the point at which the system is fully configured.
+- `configured.target`: this is the target that represents the point at which the system is fully configured.

-Applications can depend on this in their service definition.
-Services like Kubernetes and containerd depend on this.
+[Bootstrap containers](../../bootstrap-containers-settings) will run at this stage to apply further configurations in the system.
+Once all bootstrap containers exit successfully, the system transitions to the next target
+- `multi-user.target`: this is the target where the kubelet or the ECS agent run, at this point no further configurations are required in the running system.

 ## Development